This post may contain affiliate links. Please read our disclosure.

 Low-carb bread is typically made with a lot of dietary fiber (which is indigestible and doesn’t affect blood sugars) and/or nut flours (which are higher in fat but lower in carbs than regular flour).

-This means that you shouldn’t expect low-carb bread to exactly match regular bread in taste and texture.
+This means you shouldn’t expect low-carb bread to exactly match regular bread in taste and texture.

-Low-carb bread does taste different from regular bread but that doesn’t mean it can’t be delicious!
-And just like with regular bread, low-carb bread comes in lots of different shapes and sizes, including sliced bread, muffins, buns, and tortillas.
+Low-carb bread does taste different from regular bread, but that doesn’t mean it can’t be delicious!
+And just like regular bread, low-carb bread comes in many different shapes and sizes, including sliced bread, muffins, buns, and tortillas.

 How I ranked the different brands